TruCoder25/AudioTranslator/README.md

 TRANSLATING -- It is the technique which is used to translate To Specific Language

-To Translate we can also use whisper but it cant get accurately
+To Translate we can also use whisper but it wont give accurate results
 <br>
 To Translate I Used Google Translator.To use this we use the Google Cloud API
 <br>
 #### STEPS TO GET GOOGLE CLOUD API

 ###### 1 .
 Create a Google Cloud Project:
    Go to the Google Cloud Console.
 <br>
    Create a new project.

 ###### 2 .
 Enable the Translation API:
    In the Google Cloud Console, navigate to the API Library.
 <br>
    Search for "Cloud Translation API" and enable it for your project.

 ###### 3 .
 Set Up Authentication:
    Create service account credentials:
 <br>
    Go to the "IAM & Admin" > "Service Accounts" page in the Google Cloud Console.
 <br>
    Create a new service account.
 <br>
    Grant it the "Editor" role.
 <br>
    Create a JSON key for the service account and download it.

 ###### 4 .
 Upload the JSON Key File to Replit